UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

         }
         ...
 ```
 Note the explicit reference to the `Children` property (list of views to be arranged on screen).
 No such property is made in the XAML because again, it is declared as the `ContentProperty`.
+You can include it of course.

 To take stock, an attempt at an Object Diagram is shown below to summarise the various objects and their relationships in memory (I'm no UML expert but I hope this captures it).